Blazam-App/docs.blazam.org/docsource/admin/rules.md

 Rules provide an additional level of automation.
 With it, business rules and conformity standards can be applied.
 With the use of custom Active Directory Schema unlimited functionality is possible.

-## Creaion
+## Rule Triggers
+There are two type of rules in Blazam, Event-Based and Scheduled.

+### Event-Based Rules
-Rules operate on a subscription model like many other Blazam elements.
-To fire, the object type must be all or matching and any filters applied will be respected.
+Event-based triggers fire when the object type must be all or matching and any filters applied will be respected.

-### Triggers
-Availabble triggers.
+#### Trigger Types

 * Assign
 * Unassign